cduvallet/cduvallet.github.io/_pages/publications.md

 > **Claire Duvallet**, Sean M. Gibbons, Thomas Gurry, Rafael A. Irizarry, and Eric J. Alm.
 "Meta-analysis of gut microbiome studies identifies disease-specific and shared responses." _Nature Communications_ (2017). doi: [10.1038/s41467-017-01973-8](https://doi.org/10.1038/s41467-017-01973-8).
 Associated github: [cduvallet/microbiomeHD](https://github.com/cduvallet/microbiomeHD).
 Associated data:[zenodo record 840333](https://doi.org/10.5281/zenodo.797943).

-This was my primary PhD paper, and the work I'm proudest of by far.
+This was my primary PhD paper, and the work I'm proudest of from my PhD.
 I re-analyzed 30 different microbiome datasets to figure out whether there were consistent associations with disease or if the same bugs showed up all the time.
 I'm super proud of how the paper is written, and that I also made all my data available and analyses and figures reproducible via github.
 I learned the majority of my transferrable technical skills from this work.

 > **Claire Duvallet**, Fuqing Wu, Kyle A. McElroy, Maxim Imakaev ...
 Eric J. Alm, and Mariana Matus.
 "Nationwide Trends in COVID-19 Cases and SARS-CoV-2 RNA Wastewater Concentrations in the United States." _ACS ES&T Water_ (2022). doi: [10.1021/acsestwater.1c00434](https://doi.org/10.1021/acsestwater.1c00434)